timhartill/searches/README.md

 Tested under Python 3.12 on Ubuntu and CentOS.

 1. Install Python into a virtual environment.
-2. Install numpy, sortedcontainers and maturin
+2. Install _numpy_, _sortedcontainers_ and _maturin_.
+3. Clone this repository.
+The project structure is very simple: all code and run scripts are in _/code_, all problems are specified in text files in subdirectories off _/problems_, all outputs will appear in _/outputs_ which will be created dynamically.
-3. This project contains a few Rust utilities.
+4. This project contains a few Rust utilities.
 To install Rust, go to https://www.rust-lang.org/tools/install and follow the simple installation instruction found there.
-4. Clone this repository.
-The project structure is very simple: all code and run scripts are in _/code_, all problems are specified in text files in subdirectories off _/problems_, all outputs will appear in _/outputs_ which will be created dynamically.
-6. If running on a platform other than Ubuntu, compile the Rust utilies by running _maturin develop_ from the _/code_ subdirectory.
+5. Compile the Rust utilies and set them up as a Python-importable package called _rust_utils_ by running _maturin develop_ from the _/code_ subdirectory.

 **Run a set of algorithms on a set of problems**